apmlabs/ace-box/docs/custom-use-case.md

 ## Introduction
 In addition to use-cases provided natively by the ACE-Box, it is now possible to create custom use-cases.
 This allows using the ACE-Box as a platform to develop your own scenarios, demonstrations, trainings, etc.

-A custom use-case can be sourced and provisioned by simply providing a link to an external Git repository where the configuration files are stored.

 <br>

 ## Ansible Roles